Jinn: Quran

 Surah al-jinn is about the revelation to jinn.
-The same Surah mentions righteous jinn on one hand, and malicious jinn on the other.
+This Surah mentions righteous jinn on one hand, and malicious jinn on the other.
 The jinn can neither harm nor benefit humans, for they are occupied with looking after themselves and their own place in the cosmos.
 This is in notable contrast to demons and devils in the Judeo-Christian tradition.
-The Quran does not condemn the jinn as a source of harm, but by mistaking them for beings deserving cultic veneration.
-Jinn and humans are blamed for ascribing divine attributes to another creature (i.e. jinn); jinn to themselves and humans to the jinn.
-The prophet Muhammad is believed to preach both humans and jinn about islām.
+The Quran does not condemn the jinn as a source of harm, but condemns mistaking them for beings deserving cultic veneration.
+Jinn and humans are blamed for ascribing divine attributes to another creature (i.e. jinn)—jinn to themselves and humans to the jinn.
+The prophet Muhammad is believed to preach to both humans and jinn about islām.
 Some were Jewish jinn while others were pagans who aided fortune tellers and soothsayers.